Problem Statement

 Today we create a scalable dynamic decentralized cluster identification protocol.
 An example to explain:

-We have a large number of drones (the colored circles) which can communicate with other nearby drones (communication is represented by expanding blue circles).
-We wish to assign a cluster ID (color) to all the drones in a cluster, a cluster being a connected set of drones (all drones which can communicate with each other, either directly or indirectly through other drones).
-I think of this like using the paint bucket in photoshop, coloring a single node/droid and watching it spread through the graph/network across the links, repeating with a different color on an uncolored node, and so on, until all nodes are colored.
+We have a large number of drones (colored circles) that can communicate with other nearby drones (communication is represented by expanding blue circles).
+We wish to assign a cluster ID (color) to all the drones in a cluster, a cluster being a connected set of drones (all drones that can communicate with each other, either directly or indirectly through other drones).
+I think of this as using the paint bucket in Photoshop, coloring a single node/droid and watching it spread through the graph/network across the links, repeating with a different color on an uncolored node, and so on until all nodes are colored.

 But we want to avoid using an all-seeing entity such as ourselves, we want the drones to color themselves.

-- The drones have limited memory, this means no storing the entire topology.
+• The drones have limited memory, which means no storing the entire topology.

-- The communication links have limited capacity, this means we can’t have every node flood filling the network all the time.
+• The communication links have limited capacity, which means we can’t have every node flood filling the network all the time.

 But anything else is acceptable, as long as nothing scales with the network size.
-For example, if you want to store the list of all two hops from yourself, that’s fine, since it wont grow with the network (assuming networks expand outward rather then getting more dense).
+For example, if you want to store the list of all two hops from yourself, that’s fine, since it won’t grow with the network (assuming networks expand outward rather than getting more dense).

 An Easier Problem

-One solution is to have every drone broadcast a random number, then have each drone pass along any received message to its neighbors, as well as storing the message for itself, then stopping when no more messages have been received for a long period of time.
-At the end of this, everyone will have the same set of numbers (since every message was passed along to everyone in the cluster), which we will call the cluster ID.
+One solution is to have every drone broadcast a random number, then have each drone pass along any received message to its neighbors, as well as store the message for itself, and then stop when no more messages have been received for a long time.
+At the end of this, everyone will have the same set of numbers (since every message was passed along to everyone in the cluster), which we will call the cluster-ID.

 Scaling